-Experiential Learning (EL) is an innovative approach to education that emphasizes hands-on training and includes:
+Experiential Education is an innovative approach to education that emphasizes hands-on training and includes:

 - studying abroad

-The Career Lab coordinates and supports two primary Experiential Learning programs: Internship and Practicum.
+Post-Graduate Planning and Experiential Education coordinates and supports two primary Experiential Education programs: Internship and Practicum.

-Be sure you know what type of Experiential Learning opportunity will best suit you and your schedule.
-Keep in mind that EL opportunities should expose you to a field of interest.
-If you are unsure of which EL opportunity is right for you, use Handshake to schedule an appointment with a career educator to discuss your EL search.
+Be sure you know what type of Experiential Education opportunity will best suit you and your schedule.
+Keep in mind that opportunities should expose you to a field of interest.
+If you are unsure of which opportunity is right for you, use Handshake to schedule an appointment with a career consultant to discuss your search.